 I find that most homeowners and many board members don’t even know what’s in their governing documents.

-These recorded documents are what govern the HOA and form its operational structure of which all parties must comply – and therein, lies the power of information and knowledge.
+These recorded documents are what govern the HOA and form its operational structure to which all parties must comply, and therein lies the power of information and knowledge.

 Covenants, Conditions, and Restrictions (CC&Rs)

 Think of the CC&Rs as the “Constitution” usually designed by the Developers of the community.
 It contains the description of the property; the difference between the “common areas” (owned by all homeowners) and the living units (owned privately by the homeowners).

 It will also cover possible future functions of the HOA, which may include developing more units, mergers, and easements, some of which are elements already established through the HOA’s development and existence for any period of time.